-Also known as: Bursa Triggerfish, Lei Triggerfish, Green & White Triggerfish, White Lined Triggerfish, Scimitar Triggerfish, Scythe Triggerfish, and in Australia the Pallid Triggerfish, this is a Trigger that remains fairly small compared to the other species, but like with most other Family Balistidae members, it is a fish that prefers to live a solitary life and does not do well with others of the same or similar species.
+Also known as Bursa Triggerfish, Lei Triggerfish, Green & White Triggerfish, White Lined Triggerfish, Scimitar Triggerfish, Scythe Triggerfish, and in Australia the Pallid Triggerfish, this is a Trigger that remains fairly small compared to the other species.
+Like most other Family Balistidae members, it is a fish that prefers to live a solitary life and does not do well with others of the same or similar species.

 04 of 07